Curiosity (rover): Chemistry and Mineralogy (CheMin)

 CheMin is the Chemistry and Mineralogy X-ray powder diffraction and fluorescence instrument.
 CheMin is one of four spectrometers.
 It can identify and quantify the abundance of the minerals on Mars.
 It was developed by David Blake at NASA Ames Research Center and the Jet Propulsion Laboratory, and won the 2013 NASA Government Invention of the year award.
 The rover can drill samples from rocks and the resulting fine powder is poured into the instrument via a sample inlet tube on the top of the vehicle.
 A beam of X-rays is then directed at the powder and the crystal structure of the minerals deflects it at characteristic angles, allowing scientists to identify the minerals being analyzed.

-On October 17, 2012, at "Rocknest", the first X-ray diffraction analysis of Martian soil was performed.
-The results revealed the presence of several minerals, including feldspar, pyroxenes and olivine, and suggested that the Martian soil in the sample was similar to the "weathered basaltic soils" of Hawaiian volcanoes.
+On October 17, 2012, at "Rocknest", the first X-ray diffraction analysis of Martian regolith was performed.
+The results revealed the presence of several minerals, including feldspar, pyroxenes and olivine, and suggested that the Martian regolith in the sample was similar to the "weathered basaltic soils" of Hawaiian volcanoes.
 The paragonetic tephra from a Hawaiian cinder cone has been mined to create Martian regolith simulant for researchers to use since 1998.